Is Your Dog A Good Fit?

 We are a cage-free home environment.
 Our guests move about freely and enjoy our house, our yard, our company and the company of our other guests.
 It is important that they are well socialized and comfortable with both dogs and humans.

-Don’t hesitate to reach out with questions and to discuss whether or not your pup is a good fit.
+Don’t hesitate to reach out with questions and to discuss whether or not your pup is a good fit and schedule a meet & greet.

-1. Comfortable with being in a group of varied dogs in an off leash, social situation on a regular or semi-regular basis.
+- Comfortable with being in a group of varied dogs in an off leash, social situation.

 Red Flags